ziad-alalami/monte-carlo-simulation/README.md

 <ol>

 <li>Add your ALPHA VANTAGE API KEY to a .env:
-    ```bash
-        cp .env.example .env
+    ```bash cp .env.example .env
     ```
     Then replace the example string with your API key
 </li>

 <li>
-    After almost 4 cells in the notebook, change the ticker string to the ticker you want to run the analysis on.
+    Under the cell that has a #Set ticker symbol comment, change the ticker string to the ticker you want to run the analysis on.
 </li>

 <li>